lerina/walk-the-dog/walk-the-dog/README.md

 #### Delete the original code.

-Now that the new and improved RHB is moving, it's time to get rid of all the references in WalkTheDog to the sheet, the element, the frame...basically anything that isn't the RedHatBoy struct :
+Now that the new and improved RHB is moving, it's time to get rid of all the references in WalkTheDog to the sheet, the element, the frame ...

+basically anything that isn't the RedHatBoy struct :

 ```rust
 // filename: src/game.rs